west104garden/hugo-website/content/about.md

 Welcome to the West 104th Street Community Garden!

 Vacant for two decades, the lots that make up the Garden were overhauled in 1993 with support from the North West Central Park Multiblock Association and Operation Green Thumb, the largest community gardening program in the country.
 In 1998, Garden members successfully lobbied to have the property made into an official New York City Park to protect it from commercial development.

 {{< figure src="/images/gazebo.jpeg" >}}

 The East Garden offers the comfort of a shady gazebo, two productive peach trees, and open space for meetings, social events and performances.
 The West Garden includes a large communal herb garden, a patio for barbecuing and a lovely rose arbor dedicated to the memory of Jesse Crawford, one of the chief organizers of the garden.
 Ample space in both gardens is devoted to communal garden beds, which are cooperatively tended by members, as well as beds assigned to individual members.

 Today, West 104th Garden boasts a membership of over 50 households and is overseen by Green Thumb.
 Membership is open to all New York City residents.
 Find out about joining the garden on the Membership page and read the Garden Rules.

 Welcome to your Garden!

+{{< just-html >}}
+<iframe src="https://www.google.com/maps/embed?pb=!4v1654031860080!6m8!1m7!1s1slkGjSIPkdT0AsuMmg1mQ!2m2!1d40.79701276544449!2d-73.96161297973222!3f222.90927928771754!4f-4.680304842169306!5f0.7820865974627469" width="800" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
+{{< />}}

 ## 🚧 Warning: construction ahead